pickyourtrail_logo

 6. Evening Promenade & Photos

-Al Seef turns magical as night falls — twinkling lights, the soft creek breeze, and glowing water taxis create photograph opportunities tempting for every visitor.
+Al Seef turns magical as night falls — twinkling lights, the soft creek breeze, and glowing water taxis create photographic opportunities tempting for every visitor.
 To experience the best light, be there just before sunset.

 Nearby Attractions & Day-Trip Ideas